DataDog/documentation/content/en/account_management/teams.md

 - [Service Level Objectives][9]
 - Synthetic Tests, Global Variables, Private Locations

-### Send notifications to a separate communication channel
+### Send notifications to a specific communication channel

 Add a notification channel to your Team to route alerts to communication channels such as Slack or Microsoft Teams.
 Monitor alerts targeting `@team-<handle>` are redirected to the selected channel.